OHNLP/LivingSRMA/README.md

 conda activate rctpy36
 ```

-Then, install the package and upgrade the Keras to 2.1.6 to fix a bug.
+Then, install the package and upgrade the Keras to 2.1.6 to fix a bug: `robotsearch 0.1.3 requires Keras==2.0.6, but you have keras 2.1.6 which is incompatible.`

 ```bash
 (rctpy36) pip install -U https://github.com/ijmarshall/robotsearch/archive/master.zip